automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lufengosaurus.md

 # Lufengosaurus
-## Description: A common sight at Chinese natural history museums.
+## A common sight at Chinese natural history museums.